In 2020 we decided to take the plunge and begin the process of becoming SOC 2 certified.

 - Privacy: Data must be processed according to the company’s data policies and AICPA’s Generally Accepted Privacy Principles (GAPP).
 Use 2FA, encryption, and proper access controls.

-Issues like this one are all too common in the world today.
+Issues like data breaches are all too common in the world today.
 When even major companies like Microsoft fall victim to breaches that expose 250 million live passwords, it shows the scale and difficulty of the task.

 Still, it’s a task we take very seriously.
-While we were fortunate the issue with our server has caused no known consequences, it supports the need for stronger security across our industry.
 The policies and procedures we already have in place mitigate our risks, such as avoiding the storage of highly sensitive information like credit card data, personally identifiable information (PII), or information related to the Personal Information Protection and Electronic Documents Act (PIPEDA) on our servers.
 But we’re determined to go much further.

 A More Secure Future